Depressurizer/Depressurizer/README.md

 You can use simple category filtering, which lets you select a category and view all games in that category.
 You can also view all games, all "favorited" games, or all games not assigned to any category.

+You can right click on any of the columns titles on the gamelist to filter games based on the data displayed on the selected column.

 You can also use advanced filtering, which lets you view games based on combinations of categories.
 In order for a game to be displayed, it must match the criteria that you specify.
  - **Allowed** is indicated by a green checkmark.
 If any categories are Allowed, then only games that are in *at least one* of these categories will be displayed.
 It's not necessary to allow categories all the time: if no categories are set to allowed, then the filtering ignores this criteria.
  - **Required** is indicated by a blue circle.
 Only games that are in *all* Required categories are displayed.